conradakunga/Blog/_posts/2024-04-06-using-inheritance-with-fluentvalidation.md

 The beauty of this approach is that every inherited validator has access to the child properties of the parent object being validated.

-you can cascade the validations and do things like this:
+You can cascade the validations and do things like this:

 1. A headmaster must be at least 20 years old
 1. A headmaster cannot be a Mathematics teacher